PipelineFX/docs/versioned_docs/version-8.0.0/administrators-guide/configuring-qube/worker-configuration/Service+Mode+Windows+User+Rights+Assignment.md

 ```

 :::warning
-A worker running in [Desktop User mode](./Service+Mode+vs+Desktop+User+Mode#desktop-user-mode) will log errors in the workerlog when trying to enable the above user rights, but these are not needed by the DU mode worker and can be ignored.
+A worker running in [Desktop User mode](./Service+Mode+vs+Desktop+User+Mode#desktop-user-mode) may log errors in the workerlog when trying to enable the above user rights, but these are not needed by the DU mode worker and can be ignored.

 ```
 QbWorker::enableRequiredPrivileges(): enabling required privileges for this process